Middleburg Virginia AVA: Climate

 evidenced by its lower number of growing degree days.
 The average total precipitation for the Middleburg Virginia viticultural area growing season is 25.55 in, which is greater than the growing season precipitation totals for the surrounding Hagerstown, Winchester, Culpeper, Leesburg, Dulles, and Manassas areas, at 16.60 in, 19.92 in, 21.03 in, 18.78 in, 30.38 in, and 17.36 in, respectively.
 The Middleburg Virginia viticultural area receives significantly more growing season precipitation than the surrounding areas except for the Dulles area the east, which receives almost 5 in more precipitation during the growing season.
 The wind speed average for the Middleburg Virginia viticultural area is 2.25 mph, which is significantly less than the wind speed averages for the surrounding Hagerstown, Winchester, Leesburg, Dulles, and Manassas areas, at 6.5 in, 3.5 in, 3.0 in, 6.0 in, and 2.6 in, respectively (although it is greater than the wind speed average for the Culpeper area to the south, at 1.5 in).
 The moderate winds in the viticultural area, which consist of gentle western breezes from the Ashby Gap in the Blue Ridge Mountains, dissipate the morning fog, lessen the effect of frost, and reduce mildew during the growing season.
+The USDA plant hardiness zones range from 7a to 7b.